 - John is doing a line with Mary: In urban Ireland, John and Mary may well be engaging in the use of illicit substances.
 In rural Ireland, John and Mary are simply dating.

 - The height of blaguarding: A phrase which denotes a strong sense of annoyance.
 The verb blaguarding means wrong-doing and a blaguard is a wrong-doer.
-It was the height of blaguarding to raise taxes to bail out the banks is a perfect example of the phrase’s use as well as succinctly explaining Ireland’s financial woes.
+It was the height of blaguarding to raise taxes to bail out the banks is a perfect example of the phrase’s use as well as succinctly explaining Ireland’s recent financial recession.

 - I’ve no meas in that: Meas, pronounced like mass, is the Irish word for interest.